autonity/aut/README.md

 This (optional) file set configuration parameters, which can be overridden by environment variables and command-line parameters.
 See the [sample file](.autrc.sample) in this repo.

 If `.autrc` is not found in the current directory, all parent directories are searched in turn and the first `.autrc` file found is used.
+Alternatively, this file can be placed in `~/.config/aut/autrc`.

-It is often convenient to use the `.autrc` file (or environment variables - see `--help` text) to hold the endpoint for Web3 connections, instead of specifying this on the command line at each invocation:
+For example, it is often convenient to use the `.autrc` file (or environment variables - see `--help` text) to hold the endpoint for Web3 connections, instead of specifying this on the command line at each invocation:

 ```console
 # Create a config file holding the rpc endpoint.